Akkadian literature: Mythology

-One of the most famous of these was the Epic of Gilgamesh, which first appears in Akkadian during the Old Babylonian period as a circa 1,000 line epic known by its incipit, šūtur eli šarrī, ‘‘Surpassing all other kings,’’ which incorporated some of the stories from the five earlier Sumerian Gilgamesh tales.
+One of the most famous of these was the Epic of Gilgamesh, which first appears in Akkadian during the Old Babylonian period as a circa 1,000 line epic known by its incipit, šūtur eli šarrī, ‘‘Surpassing all other kings,’’ incorporating some of the stories from the five earlier Sumerian Gilgamesh tales.
 A plethora of mid to late second millennium versions give witness to its popularity.
 The Standard Babylonian version, ša naqba īmeru, ‘‘He who saw the deep,’’ contains up to 3,000 lines on eleven tablets and a prose meditation on the fate of man on the twelfth which was virtually a word-for-word translation of the Sumerian “Bilgames and the Netherworld.”
 It is extant in 73 copies and was credited to a certain Sîn-lēqi-unninni and arranged upon an astronomical principle.
 Each division contains the story of a single adventure in the career of Gilgamesh, king of Uruk.
 The whole story is a composite product, and it is probable that some of the stories are artificially attached to the central figure.

 Another epic was that of the "Creation" Enûma Eliš, whose object was to glorify Bel-Marduk by describing his contest with Tiamat, the dragon of chaos.
 In the first book, an account is given of the creation of the world from the primeval deep, and the birth of the gods of light.
 Then comes the story of the struggle between the gods of light and the powers of darkness, and the final victory of Marduk, who clove Tiamat asunder, forming the heaven from half of her body and the earth from the other.
 Marduk next arranged the stars in order, along with the sun and moon, and gave them laws they were never to transgress.
 After this, the plants and animals were created, and finally man.
 Marduk here takes the place of Ea, who appears as the creator in the older legends, and is said to have fashioned man from clay.